chefsplate/groove-to-helpscout-migration-tool/README.md

 - Groove mainly supports Twitter and LinkedIn as social media platforms
 - Groove doesn't have chat accounts out-of-the-box
 - HelpScout API does not support creation of team members (agents); team members and mailboxes will have to be manually created
+- HelpScout API doesn't appear to have any way of indicating who closed a particular ticket
 - HelpScout API doesn't appear to have any concept of priorities for conversations/threads

 For help moving from Zendesk, Desk or UserVoice, check out the [HelpScout knowledge base](http://docs.helpscout.net/category/74-copying-email-to-help-scout).